These are what you’ll learn in this article (step-by-step):

 Log into your new blog

-At this stage, you should now have a blank WordPress site installed, along with your admin access username and password written down somewhere.
+You should now have a blank WordPress site installed, along with your admin access username and password, make sure you write down your login details somewhere.

 Start by typing in your new web address (www.YourNewBlog.com) to see what your WordPress blog looks like.